Da-Fecto/BundleFilesMinify/README.md

 #BundleFilesMinify

 **Note:** This module is only written for the forum post about [pluimveeweb](http://processwire.com/talk/topic/5432-launch-wwwpluimveewebnl/?hl=pluimveeweb).
-It's should be functional, as it is, but it's not in production right now.
+It's should be functional as it is, but it's not in production right now.
 I do use a similar technique in Pluimveeweb.nl, but it's not containing the module part.

 Bundle files minify is a module, class & template file to minify and concatenate all scripts and styles in a FilenameArray and server one file back to the browser.